How can I tell if a plant is suffering from overpotting?

 - Soggy compost on the surface of the pot

 The reason the plant is showing signs of stress is because the large volume of new compost that was added when it was potted up is sitting wet for a long period, reducing aeration around the roots.
 Instead of the roots growing out into the new compost, they simply rot.
-Plants in the ground do not suffer the same fate as the soil is inherently better drained than compost in pots.

 Although the compost will dry naturally through evaporation, it takes longer when there is a greater proportion of compost to roots.
 The more fresh compost there is, the more it will stay wet, creating a soggy ring around the rootball.
 Finer growing medias that hold onto more water are particularly prone.